Powering Strong Communities

 CISA Cybersecurity and Physical Security Convergence Guide

 The Cyber and Physical Security Convergence Guide was developed to highlight the benefits of a holistic security strategy that aligns both physical security and cybersecurity functions with organizational priorities.
 It describes the risks associated with siloed security functions and provides a flexible framework for aligning security functions.
-The guide is available here.

 FBI Resources

-The Federal Bureau of Investigation (FBI) has released a guide on the best way to develop a relationship with the local FBI office including an overview of the FBI's response capabilities against malicious actors.
-The FBI has also published a Victim Engagement Incident Response Checklist highlighting the types of information that are helpful to the FBI in investigating cybersecurity incidents.
+The Federal Bureau of Investigation released a guide on the best way to develop a relationship with the local FBI office including an overview of the FBI's response capabilities against malicious actors.
+The FBI also published a Victim Engagement Incident Response Checklist highlighting the types of information that are helpful to the FBI in investigating cybersecurity incidents.

 NIST NVD

 The National Institute of Standards and Technology (NIST) maintains the National Vulnerability Database (NVD), a repository of vulnerability management data including vulnerabilities, impact metrics, and misconfigurations.
 Vulnerabilities are given a severity score ranging from 1 (low) to 10 (critical) and additional information including links to mitigations are included.
-The NVD is available here.

 US-CERT Vulnerability Database

 The United States Computer Emergency Readiness Team (US-CERT), a organization within CISA, maintains a separate database of cybersecurity vulnerabilities and publishes threat alerts on a regular basis.
-The US-CERT database can be accessed here.

 More information